2001 Pontiac Sunfire

 Sunfire’s relatively short deck lid conceals slightly more than 12 cubic feet of trunk space, easily accessed with a low lift-over height.

 The PASSlock theft deterrent system that comes on all Sunfire models shuts the car off after a few moments if it is started with anything other than the encoded key.
-A single key is used for ignition and all locks, and a remote keyless entry system is available as an option.
+A single key is used for ignition and all locks, and a remote keyless entry system is optional.

 All Sunfires are equipped with daytime running lights.
 Whenever the ignition is on and the handbrake is released or the automatic transmission is shifted out of park, the headlights will be on at reduced power.
 The normal headlights can be switched on manually or by using Pontiac’s Twilight Sentinel system, turning the lights on and off automatically as it senses the amount of available light.

-For 2000, Sunfire offers a new line of sound systems.
-The standard AM/FM radio has been upgraded for improved appearance and theft deterrence.
+The Sunfire is offered with a fine line of sound systems.
+The entry-level stereo now includes an AM/FM radio and cassette deck.
 A retained accessory feature allows the radio to remain powered for 10 minutes after the power is switched off or until the driver’s door is opened.

-A 200-watt Monsoon premium audio system has been added to the Sunfire’s list of options.
+A 200-watt Monsoon premium audio system is optional.
 Using six speakers, the system is tuned specifically for the Sunfire’s acoustical environment and is capable of completely drenching its occupants with sound.
 Crisp bass response and clear high frequencies make for great sound.
 It’s a bargain at $195.

 The Sunfire is easy to drive and fun to drive quickly.
-It hangs in there well in fast corners.
-It is poised and predictable.
+It hangs on confidently in fast corners and stays poised and predictable.
 It is balanced well, exhibiting surprisingly little understeer for a front-wheel-drive car.
 The GT seems at its best in transient, or slalom-type, maneuvers.
 You can really throw it around.
 Our only quibble with its handling is the unassisted steering that is a little slow.

 The chassis and suspension and steering combine to produce an exceptional blend of ride and handling, and the car projects a secure feeling of stability and solidity.
 The suspension is composed of MacPherson struts up front and a twist beam axle in the rear.
-It’s not as sophisticated as many setups in this class, but it gets the job done.
-A precise feel of on-center steering and quickness are attributed to Sunfire’s power rack-and-pinion steering.
-Sunfire’s body rigidity provides a ride that’s firm, confidence at higher speeds, and quiet.
+It’s not as sophisticated as the suspensions in some of the other cars in this class, but it gets the job done.
+Power-assisted rack-and-pinion steering gives the Sunfire quick steering response and good on-center feel.
+At the same time, the Sunfire’s body rigidity provides a ride that’s firm and confident at higher speeds.
+And it’s quiet.
 Standard on the GT Coupe are P205/55 performance tires on 16-inch aluminum alloy wheels.

 Transmission choices include a 5-speed manual, a 3-speed automatic and a 4-speed automatic.
-Built by renowned German transmission manufacturer Getrag, the new 5-speed manual gearbox features improved shift feel and a synchronized reverse gear for easier engagement.
-An improved cable shift linkage aids shifting, while a reverse lockout feature was added for enhanced safety.
-The new Getrag five-speed is standard on the coupe and sedan and optional on the GT convertible.
+Built by renowned German transmission manufacturer Getrag, the 5-speed manual gearbox features decent shift feel and a synchronized reverse gear for easier engagement.
+A cable shift linkage aids shifting, while a reverse lockout mechanism makes for a good safety feature.
+The Getrag five-speed is standard on the coupe and sedan.
 The 4-speed automatic is available for all models and offers much better gearing than the base 3-speed automatic.

 Sunfire comes with disc brakes in front, drum brakes in the rear.
 An anti-lock braking system (ABS) is standard.
-New brake components for 2000 are designed to optimize wheel slip control, reduce noise, improve pedal feel and contribute to reduced weight.
-Overall, it is not as sophisticated as the braking systems found on more expensive cars, and overall braking performance is average.
+The Sunfire’s brake components are designed to optimize wheel slip control, reduce noise, improve pedal feel and contribute to reduced weight.
+However, it is not as sophisticated as the braking systems found on more expensive cars, and overall braking performance is average.

 Pontiac Sunfire offers buyers sporty, expressive styling and performance in an affordably priced, American-built car.
-Sunfire models appeal to a wide range of car enthusiasts, from economy sport sedan buyers to convertible lovers.
+Sunfire models appeal to a wide range of car enthusiasts, from economy sport sedan buyers to those interested in more intimate coupes.

 Its low entry price makes the Sunfire GT Coupe a good value in the competitive coupe market.